followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/commonAxisSettings/constantLineStyle/label/position.md

 <!--fullDescription-->
 By default, constant line labels are displayed inside the chart plot near the constant lines they belong to.
 To place the labels outside the chart plot, set the **position** option to *"outside"*.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `RelativePosition` enum.
+This enum accepts the following values: `Inside` and `Outside`.
 <!--/fullDescription-->